-- Technical

 - Displaying columns in a bootstrap Layout

+- Using a custom widget

 - General

 - Why use django-crispy-forms and not other app

 - How did this all get started?

-- How fast is django-crispy-forms - Which versions of Python does this support? - Which versions of Django does this support?
+- How fast is django-crispy-forms

+- Which versions of Python does this support?

+- Which versions of Django does this support?